Jamillll/Atomic/README.md

   -Impliment the simulation handler <br>
   -Moore and Neumann neighbourhood rules implimented <br>
   -rulestrings implimented <br>
-  -Presets system implimented along with 3 presets: Game of Life, Islands and Gliders <br>
+  -Presets system implimented along with a Variety of Presets <br>
+  -Impliment the UI with IMGUI <br>

 ToDo: <br>
   -Optimise the renderer to take in an index buffer to optimise how much space the verticies use <br>
-  -Impliment the UI with IMGUI <br>
   -Impliment user interaction with the grid <br>
+  -Allow the user to type custom rulestrings <br>
+  -Allow the user to select state colour <br>
+  -Impliment Preset creation and saving <br>
+  -Impliment support for any amount of states <br>
+  -Impliment custom seed input <br>